mozilla-services/docs/source/storage/apis-1.2.rst

     detailed and accurate usage information than the request to **/info/quota**.

-    Possible HTTP status codes:

-    - **304 Not Modified:**  the current last-modified time is less than or equal to the value specified in the *X-If-Modified-Since* header.

 **GET** **https://<endpoint-url>/info/collection_counts**

     Returns an object mapping collection names associated with the account to the total number of items in each collection.

-    Possible HTTP status codes:

-    - **304 Not Modified:**  the current last-modified time is less than or equal to the value specified in the *X-If-Modified-Since* header.

 **DELETE** **https://<endpoint-url>/storage**

     Deletes all records for the user.

-    Possible HTTP error responses:

-    - **409 Conflict:**  another client has made (or is currently making) changes that may conflict with the requested operation.

 Individual Collection Interaction